 What are special educational needs?

-- have a significantly greater difficulty in learning than the majority of children of the same age
+- Has a significantly greater difficulty in learning than the majority of their peers; or

 - Has a disability which prevents or hinders him or her from making use of facilities of a kind generally provided for others of the same age in mainstream schools or mainstream post 16 institutions; or

 - Is under school age but either fall into one of these groups or would do if special provision was not made.

 The comparison to decide significantly greater is with children of the same general age group.
 The definition applies if either the learning difficulty OR disability is present as long as there is a need for special education provision.